 * * * *

-(7.2.2) A manufacturer may request Executive Officer approval to meet the standardization requirements of section (g) using an alternate scan tool that does not meet SAE J1978.
+(7.2.2) A manufacturer may request Executive Officer approval to meet the standardization requirements of section (h) using an alternate scan tool that does not meet SAE J1978.
 The Executive Officer shall approve the request upon determining that the SAE J1978 specifications do not adequately accommodate the SAE J1979-2 specifications, and that the manufacturer has submitted information that demonstrate the alternate scan tool is able to access all information required for SAE J1979-2 engines and is able to perform all the functions in title 13, CCR section 1971.1 required for SAE J1978 tools and applicable to engines meeting SAE J1979-2.

 * * * *